jack-kerouac/betterplace_apidocs/README.md

 Please contact developers@betterplace.org for more information

-1. ~~Documentation: Several documentation pages are empty~~
 1. All Ressources: The `links` to other api-calls dont use the api-subdomain but www instead
 1. All Ressources: The `links` to images dont use the asset path asset1 but www instead
 1. Documentation: The pictures-list-docu-page is missing
 1. ProjectPictures: `projects/14/pictures.json` is broken (500)
-1. ~~Opinions: /project/id/opinions.json alsways return all opinions instead of those for the project~~
 1. Documentation: Not all resources have a documentation-url as part of the json
-1. ~~Documentation: The response-table is empty for some ressources~~
 1. Documentation: The response-table does not show the root-documentation for response-elements with sub-elements (for example carrier.name is documented but carrier is not)
 1. Blogposts: There is no way yet to filter BlogPosts from PayoutBlogPost
 1. ClientProjectsTags: There is no way yet to filter Projects by ClientProjectsTags